OPC 10000-4 specifies all Services needed for OPC UA Historical Access. In particular:

 Historical Access Structured Data Insert |

 StructuredHistoryData provides metadata describing an entry in the history database.
 The Server shall define what uniqueness means for each StructuredHistoryData structure type.
-For example, a Server may only allow one Annotation per timestamp which means the timestamp is the unique key for the structure.
-Another Server may allow Annotations to exist per user, so a combination of a username and timestamp may be used as the unique key for the structure.
+For example, a Server can only allow one Annotation per timestamp which means the timestamp is the unique key for the structure.
+Another Server can allow Annotations to exist per user, so a combination of a username and timestamp can be used as the unique key for the structure.
 In 6.8.3.3, 6.8.3.4, 6.8.3.5, and 6.8.3.6 the terms ‘StructuredHistoryData exists’ and ‘at the specified parameters’ means a matching entry has been found at the specified timestamp using the Server’s criteria for uniqueness.

 In the case where the Client wishes to replace a parameter that is part of the uniqueness criteria, then the resulting StatusCode would be Bad_NoEntryExists.
 The Client shall remove the existing structure and then Insert the new structure.